Organization of Competition

-- All participants must be listed on the IM Leagues team roster by the end of the regular season to be eligible for the playoffs.
+- All participants must be listed on the IM Leagues team roster before participating in a game

 - Teams may add players to their rosters up to the last regular season game.
 After the final game, no additional roster additions will be accepted.

 - If a player from one team plays for another team in that same sport it would cause the second team to forfeit the contest.